revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-No, We cannot achieve method overloading through return type in Java.
+No, we cannot achieve method overloading through return type in Java.

 </blockquote>